 Since 2006, IKB has participated in the "audit berufundfamilie" developed by the non-profit Hertie Foundation as a strategic management instrument.
-As part of this audit of work-life balance, relevant areas of human resources policy are analysed and areas for action are identified with the aim of promoting a familyfriendly policy.
-Following its successful re-audit in 2017, the Bank remains committed to promoting a familyfriendly human resources policy in future.
+As part of this audit of work-life balance, relevant areas of human resources policy are analysed and areas for action are identified with the aim of promoting a family-friendly policy.
+Following its successful re-audit in 2017, the Bank will engage in another dialogue process with berufundfamilie in June 2020 as part of its ongoing commitment to promoting a family-friendly human resources policy.